CumulusNetworks/docs/content/cumulus-linux/Installation-Management/Managing-Cumulus-Linux-Disk-Images.md

 pageID: 8362634
 product: Cumulus Linux
 version: 3.7.7
-imgData: cumulus-linux-377
+imgData: cumulus-linux
-siteSlug: cumulus-linux-377
+siteSlug: cumulus-linux
 ---
 The Cumulus Linux operating system resides on a switch as a *disk image*.
 This section discusses how to manage the disk image.

-For information on installing a new Cumulus Linux disk image, refer to [Installing a New Cumulus Linux Image](/version/cumulus-linux-377/Installation-Management/Installing-a-New-Cumulus-Linux-Image).
+For information on installing a new Cumulus Linux disk image, refer to [Installing a New Cumulus Linux Image](/cumulus-linux/Installation-Management/Installing-a-New-Cumulus-Linux-Image).
-For information on upgrading Cumulus Linux, refer to [Upgrading Cumulus Linux](/version/cumulus-linux-377/Installation-Management/Upgrading-Cumulus-Linux).
+For information on upgrading Cumulus Linux, refer to [Upgrading Cumulus Linux](/cumulus-linux/Installation-Management/Upgrading-Cumulus-Linux).

 ## <span>Determine the Switch Platform</span>